 - Investigate and determine liability or remove liability

 - Record the details concerning the destruction, loss, or damage to government property

 The Rule of Court Martial 303 requires a commander to begin an inquiry should they hear that someone in their unit is suspected or being accused of committing a criminal offense.
+Any criminal offense committed by a serving member is taken seriously.
 Depending upon the charge, these investigations, while informal, can be lengthy based on the accusations.
+A thorough investigation of each cause will be conducted.
 The investigators are looking for proof or evidence of the following:

 - Mitigating or extenuating circumstances